acrion/systemd-sparrow/README.md

 - Systemd parses it as a normal systemd unit file and continues its work

-\* adicision whether to parse /etc/systemd/system/multi-user.target.wants/beans.service as a regular systemd unit file or to spawn intermediate Raku onliner could be taken by analyzing the first line of a code, so if there is a `#!raku` shebang this is a Raku/Sparrow file, not a native unit file.
+\* dicision whether to parse /etc/systemd/system/multi-user.target.wants/beans.service as a regular systemd unit file or to spawn intermediate Raku onliner could be taken by analyzing the first line of a code, so if there is a `#!raku` shebang this is a Raku/Sparrow file, not a native unit file.

 # Explanation